 Graduates who have received a doctoral degree in dentistry from an institution not accredited by the Commission on Dental Accreditation of the American Dental Association or by the Commission on Dental Accreditation of Canada may apply for admission to the College of Dentistry on an advanced standing basis.
-Advanced standing students begin only in the second year (D-2).
-As a result the advanced standing students will take the same curriculum as the other second year students and continue to complete the third and fourth years.
-Consideration of an advanced standing student depends on space being available in the second year class through a student being dismissed or otherwise not enrolling in the second year.
+However, the admissions of advanced standing students is a discretionary function of the College of Dentistry.

-Applicants passing the hand skills testing may then be invited to join the class which is expected to begin in early July.
+Applicants passing the hand skills testing may then be invited to join the class which is expected to begin in late June.
 A decision on all applicants will be made by June 1.

 875 Union Avenue